NexPlayer/Android-SDK/MediaDRM.md

 6. Call startOfflineStore ().
 7. NexOfflineStoreController will get credentials from the Key Server, and then store content automatically.

-To store media DRM content and then to retrieve, the user needs the same offline key ID from storing.
+To store MediaDrm content and then to retrieve, the user needs the same offline key ID from storing.
 Therefore, the user must store the ID in the stored info file to retrieve and playback offline successfully.

-To playback offline any stored media DRM content, pass the offline key ID to the instance of NexOfflineStoreController by using setOfflineStoreSetting API.
+To playback offline any stored MediaDrm content, pass the offline key ID to the instance of NexOfflineStoreController by using setOfflineStoreSetting API.

 ```java
 @Override